Trust your heart to a team of specialists

 HEAR FROM PATIENTS LIKE YOU

-In Texas, Ascension operates Providence Healthcare Network and Seton Healthcare Family, which includes Dell Children’s Medical Center of Central Texas, Dell Seton Medical Center of The University of Texas and another 120 related clinical facilities that together employ more than 13,000 employees.
+In Texas, Ascension Providence and Ascension Seton includes Dell Children’s Medical Center of Central Texas, Dell Seton Medical Center of The University of Texas and another 120 related clinical facilities that together employ more than 13,000 employees.
 Serving Texas for 114 years, Ascension is a faith-based healthcare organization committed to delivering compassionate, personalized care to all, with special attention to persons living in poverty and those most vulnerable.
 Ascension is the largest nonprofit health system in the U.S. and the world’s largest Catholic health system, operating 2,500 sites of care – including 141 hospitals and more than 30 senior living facilities – in 24 states and the District of Columbia.